bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The AS SHOULD use these values during interaction with the user.
-The AS MAY restrict display values to specific clients, as identified by their keys.
+The AS MAY restrict display values to specific clients, as identified by their keys in {{request-key}}.

-[[ Editor's note: this might make sense to combine with the "key" field, but some classes of more dynamic client vary those fields separately.
-We should also consider things like signed statements for client attestation, but that might fit better into a different top-level field instead. ]]
+[[ Editor's note: this might make sense to combine with the "key" field, but some classes of more dynamic client vary those fields separately from the key material.
+We should also consider things like signed statements for client attestation, but that might fit better into a different top-level field instead of this "display" field. ]]

 ## Declaring Client Capabilities {#request-capabilities}